 The tiers that are not to be searched are listed on the left („Unselected tiers“).
 The tiers that are to be searched are listed on the right („Selected tiers“).
-Click on the single arrow buttons („>or “<), in order to transfer specific tiers from one list to the other.
-Click on the double arrow buttons („> or “<), in order to transfer all tiers from one list to the other.
+Click on the single arrow buttons („>” or “<”), in order to transfer specific tiers from one list to the other.
+Click on the double arrow buttons („>>” or “<<”), in order to transfer all tiers from one list to the other.
 Close the window by clicking OK (only then will the changes be saved).

-Use „Case sensitive search“ to determine whether the use of upper or lower case initial letters should be considered as well.
-(If this option is ticked, the use of upper and lower case initial letters will be considered.)
+Use „Case sensitive search“ to determine whether the use of upper or lower case initial letters should be considered as well (If this option is ticked, the use of upper and lower case initial letters will be considered).

 Click Search, in order to run the search according to the defined parameters.
 The result of the search is given in the „Result“ list.
 The found occurrences are highlighted in red and in a frame.